What TikTok Creator Agencies Won't Tell You Before You Sign

 You Probably Do Not Need an Agency If…

 You have under 10,000 followers.
 Most legitimate agencies will not offer meaningful value at this stage because brands are not yet interested in partnering with you.
 Focus on growth first.
-Use free resources.
-Build your audience organically.

 You are comfortable negotiating and managing your own business.
 Some creators are natural businesspeople.
-If you enjoy the business side and are skilled at it, you may not need someone to do it for you.
+If you enjoy the business side and are skilled at it, you may not need someone to handle it for you.

 You are not earning enough to justify the commission.
 If an agency takes 20% and you earn $500/month, that is $100/month for services that probably are not worth $100 yet.
 The math needs to make sense before you sign.